jannapps/blythe-zlom/readme.md

 # Sending the reset signal

-Python script:
+## Python script:
 	`>>> from gpiozero import LED`
 	`>>> from time import sleep`

+## Bash script:
-Bash script is preferred but Python works fine for now
+Currently we don't have a Bash script to handle sending the signals over the GPIO pins.
+This is preferred over the Python script.

 # Sending keyboard events